PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 pdftex erato_benchmark && cat erato_benchmark-out.txt
 ```

-will most certainly fail, execept if your computer is very slow.
+will most certainly fail, except if your computer is very slow.

 To fix this, make sure that the repertory contains the contributed file
 `texmf.cnf` and do `export TEXMFCNF="$(pwd):"` and then try again.